FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/tracking-guide.md

 ---
 This guide covers the Web Components part of the tracking integration.
-For a comprehensive tracking overview please additionally refer to the official [FACT-Finder Tracking Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration).
+For a comprehensive tracking overview please additionally refer to the official [FactFinder Tracking Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration).

 ### Click Tracking